aws-samples/aws-sar-lambda-publish-amazonmq/README.md

 ## Parameter Details

+**Before deploying, create Admin and Client usernames and passwords in Secrets manager.
+This template will look for /app/*value* by default.**

 * AdminUsername: (Required) A username for AmazonMQ console access.
 * AdminPassword: (Required) A password for AmazonMQ console access.
 12 characters and at least 4 unique characters.
 * ClientUsername: (Required) A username for a client.